llxor/aoc-2020/README.md

 # AOC 2020
-My Solutions to the Advent of Code 2020

-Days 1 -> 13 are written in pure C. Run a program using:
+Days 1 to 13 are written in pure C. Run a program using:
 ```
 $ clang src/01A.c -Isrc
 $ ./a.out < input/01.in
 ```

-Days 14 -> 25 are written in [Pike](https://pike.lysator.liu.se/).
+Days 14 to 25 are written in [Pike](https://pike.lysator.liu.se/).
 Run a program using:
 ```
 $ pike src/14A.pike < input/14.in
 ```